 John Pawson gives us a tour of his countryside retreat in the Cotswolds

 Home Farm, in a small village in the Cotswolds, is the second home that John Pawson always resisted having.
-He was happy with his home base of London, and the idea of an additional abode didn’t sit well with his reductionist sensibilities.
+He was happy with his home base of London, and the idea of an additional abode didn’t sit well with his reductionist sensibilities and minimalist approach.
 But the temptation to build something for himself, free of client demands, proved difficult to resist.
 ‘I saw a chance for myself to carry out a few things that I wanted to do architecturally,’ he says.

 The project sits on a 22-acre ‘super site’ in the ’golden triangle’ of Stowe, Morton and Chipping Norton: on an escarpment, looking down a valley, a long way from a main road, and no pylons.
 When Pawson’s wife, Catherine found it in late 2012, it was a ‘dilapidated farmyard with lots of clearing up to do’.
 She handed John the particulars and said, ‘this is what we don’t want’.
 He countered, ‘this is perfect’.
 So they bought it.

 Home Farm was originally built in 1610 as the farm cottage and working farm for a Grade-I listed Jacobean house on the other side of the road.
 It came with a pond full of carp that predates the house, and an orchard of crab apple trees.
 Pawson’s only external intervention was adding what he calls ’the link’, joining the barn and the cottage.
 It’s set back slightly from the two, with a lower roof line, and constructed in layers of cement, in contrast to the Cotswold stone of the existing property.
 It’s the handiwork of Paul Wolf, a Belgian, who had previously produced Pawson’s cement benches for the twelfth century Cistercian Abbey of Le Thoronet.